rradczewski/ymmv/_drafts/blind_coding_exercise_reviews.md

 Now, in case the coding assignment isn't done on a repository forked from the one we are working on, we have to rewrite history a little as to integrate the branch into our repository.

 In order for GitHub to let us create a Pull Request, the branches `master` and `foobar` need to have a common ancestor, which is why we're going to rebase `foobar` onto `master`.
-We need to specify  [`theirs`](https://git-scm.com/docs/merge-strategies#merge-strategies-ours) as the strategy-option to the `recursive` merging algorithm, because we want to have the committers version of e.g. the `README.md`.
+We need to specify  [`theirs`](https://git-scm.com/docs/merge-strategies#merge-strategies-ours) as the strategy-option to the `recursive` merging algorithm because we want to have the committers version of e.g. the `README.md`.

 ```sh
 git rebase master foobar --strategy-option=theirs